Creating a budget

 Tip: Small savings can add up to a lot of money, so don’t overlook the little stuff.
 You might be surprised at how much extra money you accumulate by making one minor adjustment at a time.

 Step 6: Keep checking in

 It’s important that you review your budget on a regular basis to be sure you are staying on track.
+You can also compare your monthly expenses to those of people similar to you.
 Few elements of your budget are set in stone: You may get a raise, your expenses may increase or you may have reached your goal and want to plan for a new one.
 Whatever the reason, keep checking in with your budget following the steps above.